Skip to content

 Juvenile sex crime

 Prosecutors charge juveniles with sex crimes, too.
-And often the only fact that makes the lover a criminal is age.
+And often the only fact that makes the lover a criminal, is age alone.
+So, should young love be a crime?
+Should we ruin the lives of the young, for this?

 When juveniles face sex crime charges, a big concern is getting a criminal record.
 Felony juvenile delinquency charges for those 16 and older are public.
 And almost all criminal sexual conduct charges are felonies.
 But schools, police and others, can access “nonpublic” juvenile court records.

-And no matter how young, anyone adjudicated guilty of a Minnesota felony juvenile sex crime must register as a predatory offender; for at least ten years.
+And no matter how young, anyone adjudicated guilty of a Minnesota felony juvenile sex crime must register as a predatory offender, for at least ten years.
 This includes kids facing charges as young as ten years old.

 With so much at stake, every child deserves representation by a good sex crimes defense attorney.